clarkgreenrepos/T15-LaserTag/README.md

 	- To check that pip is properly installed, enter `pip3 --version`.
 If pip is installed, the version number and other information will be displayed.

 Installing libraries<br/>
 - Using pip, we will now install the required libraries.
 Most of the libraries used in this program come standard with Python but some need to be installed separately.
-The libraries we are going to install are "Tkinter", "psycopg2", and "Pillow".
+The libraries we are going to install are "psycopg2", "Pillow", and "Tkinter".
+	- For psycopg2, enter `pip3 install psycopg2`.
+	- For Pillow, enter `pip3 install Pillow`.
 	- For Tkinter, we actually won't use pip but, instead, enter `sudo apt-get install python3-tk` into the terminal.
 Tkinter may already be installed as it is a common graphics library so, this is more of a "just in case" step.
-	- For psycopg2, enter `pip3 install psycopg2`.
-	- For Pillow, enter `pip3 install Pillow`.
+	- If prompted with a `[Y/n]`, input `Y`.

 ## How To Run<br/>
 Run `python3 main.py` In terminal<br/>